About the Author

 Masahilo Nakazono, O Sensei

-Born in May 1918 in Southern Japan, Kagoshima District, Sensei Nakazono began his studies by practicing kendo at the age of 6, judo at 12, and karate at 19.
+Born May 22, 1918 in Southern Japan, Kagoshima District, Sensei Nakazono began his studies by practicing kendo at the age of 6, judo at 12, and karate at 19.
 Later he studied many other forms of martial arts; then fully immersed himself in the art of Aikido, learning directly from O Sensei Uyeshiba, its founder.,